orbitalquark/textadept/doc/06_AdeptEditing.md

 double-quotes too.
 See the `Edit -> Select In...` menu for available entities and their key bindings.

+### Marks

+In ncurses, since some terminals do not recognize certain key commands like `Shift+Arrow` for making selections, you can use marks to create selections.
+Create a mark at the current caret position with `^^`.
+Then use regular movement keys like the arrows, page up/down, and home/end to extend the selection in one direction.
+Pressing `^]` swaps the current caret position with the original mark position so you can extend the selection in the opposite direction.
+Any time you type text, delete text, or run a command that does either, the mark is removed and ordinary navigation is restored.
+You can also press `^^` again to stop selecting text.

+Marks are only supported in ncurses.

 ### Transforms

 #### Enclose Entities